I called home from Michael’s, praying Mom would answer but prepared for the worst. Of course, Dad answered.

 Dad took his time before answering.

 “Tim had some adjustment problems when his mother and I were divorced.
 I wasn’t happy about his defying me when I told him not to go on vacation with his friend’s family.
 It was while I was not living at home.
 I feel his mother was not supervising him adequately.
 We had some arguments after I moved back.
 I insisted he get a job, which meant he no longer was on the swim team.
-After some resistance, he got the job at the clothing store and he formed a band, both of which have been money makers.
+After some resistance, he got the job at the clothing store and he formed a band.
+Both have been money makers.
 His earnings are being held in trust for college.
 His religious revival was a complete surprise.
 The death of his friend may explain it.
 Tim has always been very independent.
 The shooting at the concert and the subsequent police involvement made him think more about the consequences of his actions.”

 “You agree with the police that their band incited the riot that ended with your dog shot.”